 Denise Rhew is a Licensed Professional Counselor and a Licensed Marriage and Family Therapist with almost twenty years of experience working with children, adolescents, adults, couples, and families.
 Her therapeutic style is eclectic, honest, and compassionate.
 Denise believes in using empathy, collaboration, and humor to connect with clients and provides practical support to help clients address and overcome personal life challenges.

-Denise loves working with women seeking balance and fulfillment in their lives.
+Denise enjoys working with women and men seeking purpose and connection in their lives.
 Her clients are often strong and capable, but just need a little guidance and direction to get them through a rough patch or a period of struggle.
 Her relatable style and sense of humor is a gift to her clients and makes this important work feel meaningful and inspiring.

 Denise has many years of experience and has provided counseling services through notable family service agencies including Depelchin Children’s Center, The Council on Recovery, in public and private schools settings, as well as private practice.
 She earned her Bachelor of Arts degree from Stephen F. Austin and her Master’s in Family Therapy from the University of Houston- Clear Lake.
 She is very involved in her field and is an active member of the Houston Association for Marriage and Family Therapy.